 “Intentionality allows you to open your worldview.
 To ask: What do you care about? to another person.”
 Huge thanks to our panel (L-R) Adaku Utah, Natalie Sablon, and Naimah Johnson, and everyone who made it out to Reports from the Field: @HarrietsApothecary.
 A podcast from tonight’s program will be available online soon. #HarrietsApothecary #RFTF #ABOGFellows #The8thFloor #sociallyengagedart

-In addition to this weekend, Harriet’s Apothecary has regular healing sessions in New York as well as other events that you can find out about on their website.
+Harriet’s Apothecary holds regular healing sessions & other events in New York—learn more on their website.
 They have also created an extensive compilation of healing justice resources to guide your own practice.